Drew-1771/Video-Download/README.md

 **How to update:**
 >Drag the new version to the same directory of the old one and replace all conflicting files.

+**What does this work for?**
+>Pretty much every youtube and twitter video.
+If the yt-dlp library can handle it, it will download it.